schmitzal/tinyimg/README.md

 ## Contribution
 Bugs and feature requests are welcome.
 Feel free to create an [issue](https://github.com/schmitzal/tinyimg/issues), and I'll have a look at it as soon as possible.

-Code improvements are also highly appreciated, as I'm a young developer and sure there is stuff to optimize.
+Code improvements are also highly appreciated.

 ## Sponsoring
 This extension is powered by [OPEN Digitalgruppe GmbH](https://www.open.de/).